 Where do goannas live?

-If you do any travelling in outback Australia you’ve got a good chance to see goannas.
+If you do any travelling in outback Australia you’ve got a good chance of seeing goannas.
 They're most active in the day, and like to spend time basking in the sun.
 They're mostly solitary, except for mating season in spring and summer.

 How are monitors threatened?

 Threats to Australian monitors include habitat loss due to land clearing for agriculture and urban space.
-Monitors prey on cane toads and suffer from the poison glands exuded by the toads, so the spread of Cane Toads has caused declines in many areas, most recently the Kimberly.
+Monitors prey on Cane Toads and suffer from the poison glands exuded by the toads, so the spread of Cane Toads has caused declines in many areas, most recently the Kimberley.

 Habitat degradation and removal of termite mounds and other habitat features such as fallen timber have a significant impact on some goanna species.
 Invasive mammals and generalist predators such as foxes and cats may also prey on young monitors.

 The conservation status of each individual species can be found on the IUCN Monitor Lizard Specialists Group website.